Sunday, March 22, 2026

 Sunday, March 15, 2026

-Dance The Night Away: Mister Electric Blue
+Dance The Night Away: Mister Electric Boo

 This is a different kind of story.
 It's more Paul's story than mine.
 I'm with him doing the paranormal investigation, and I suppose parenting.
 But I wouldn't be there if it weren't for him, Paul and his dance class, supporting his little friends.